Why do we love camouflage? A review of iconic camo patterns

 MultiCam eventually entered the commercial market, and Crye Precision released new color variants.
 Currently, there are five: MultiCam™ (universal), MultiCam Arid™ (desert), MultiCam Alpine™ (snow), MultiCam Black™ (urban), and MultiCam Tropic™ (tropical).

-A British camouflage designed by Hyde Definition.
-Its name combines two surnames: Penrose and Cott.
-Though they had different interests, they were united by a common idea.
-Sir Roland Penrose was a British artist who taught camouflage art during World War II at the Eastern Command Camouflage School in Norwich.
-Shortly afterward, he was involved in creating a new camouflage pattern at the Camouflage Development and Training Centre, where he began working with Hugh B. Cott, a British zoologist studying animals’ adaptive capabilities.
-The collaboration between these two resulted in one of the world’s most popular camouflage patterns.
+British camouflage designed by Dom Hyde.
+Its name was created by combining two surnames: Penrose and Cott.
+Although they had different interests, they were united by the idea.
+Sir Roland Penrose was a British artist who taught the art of camouflage at the Eastern Command Camouflage School in Norwich during World War II.
+He was also involved in the design of new camouflage patterns at the Camouflage Development and Training Centre with Hugh B. Cott, a British zoologist and specialist in animal adaptability.
+Inspired by the work of these two pioneers, the PenCott family is now among the most popular camouflage patterns in the world.

 Kryptek